WASmars/ESP32CAM-OV7725-TFT-ambilight/README.md

   	- LDO 1117 3.3V <10mA
   	- IR and RF module standby current
   	- combined above with total est 90% of efficiency of 12V-5V DCDC
+  	- PS5 in high refresh rate will appear unstable light on top, ( camera capture issue from TV top to down) need other mod to deal with it

 ## Required hardware